MariePittet/Bayesian_VLSM_R/README.md

 - logBF = [1.5, 2[         Very strong evidence for alternative hypothesis
 - logBF = [2, inf]         Decisive evidence for alternative hypothesis

+ ## Quick note on bVLSM or VLSM on stroke patients
+I would caution against conducting VLSM analyses on samples composed exclusively of stroke patients.
+This is due to a fundamental anatomical issue related to stroke pathology: most occlusions occur near the Circle of Willis—the main arterial network supplying the brain from its ventral surface (Sperber & Karnath, 2015).
+As a result, when regions of interest are located more dorsally, VLSM may misleadingly highlight areas that are anatomically upstream from the functionally relevant site.
+For example, in the case of the most common type of stroke—the middle cerebral artery (MCA) stroke—VLSM may incorrectly associate early arterial territories such as the primary auditory cortex (Heschl's gyrus) with sensorimotor deficits, whereas in reality, it is the parietal regions irrigated later along the MCA that are causally involved.

 _References:
 Sperber, C., et al. (2023).
 Bayesian lesion-deficit inference with Bayes factor mapping: Key advantages, limitations, and a toolbox.
 NeuroImage. \
 Talairach, J., & Tournoux, P. (1988).
 Co-Planar Stereotaxic Atlas of the Human Brain.
 Thieme Medical Publishers.\
 Tzourio-Mazoyer, N., et al. (2002).
 Automated anatomical labeling of activations in SPM using a macroscopic anatomical parcellation of the MNI MRI single-subject brain.
 Neuroimage.\
 Kass, R. E., & Raftery, A. E. (1995).
 Bayes Factors.
-Journal of the American Statistical Association._
+Journal of the American Statistical Association.\
+Sperber, C., Karnath, O. (2015).
+Topography of acute stroke in a sample of 439 right brain damaged patients.
+NeuroImage Clin. _